 Therefore, most travelers opt for dedicated destination shuttles or buses between various tourist cities.
 These are usually arranged through travel agencies or hostels, who charge a premium.
 Although the prices can be negotiated, I find that speaking directly with the bus operators is a much better alternative.
 You can negotiate prices with these operators as well!
 For example, I was looking for a bus from Lanquin to Panajachel.
 A travel agent gave me a rate of Q 175 and promised that it was much cheaper than the market price.

 At that point, I was low on cash and had some ATM problems.
 After looking around, Lanquin Travel Agency, a company that also operated their own bus line, offered me a rate of Q 100.
 Since it isn’t uncommon for travelers to be overcharged, I’d recommend people to research standard bus prices before traveling Guatemala.
-As well, my fourth travel tip for Guatemala is to shop around town and negotiate prices with shuttle buses if need be!
+As well, the fourth of my Guatemala travel tips is to shop around town and negotiate prices with shuttle buses if need be!

 Oooof, talk about money struggles!
 I took a bunch of Canadian and small US bills to Guatemala, without realizing how useless they were.
 Other than Guate City, which had three banks that exchanged Canadian, I couldn’t find another town with banks that exchanged the currency!
 Once in Flores and Lanquin, no single place would take my Canadian and small US bills.
 They only accepted crispy US 50 dollars, which I didn’t have.

 The ATMs have better exchange rates than money exchanges.
-So my fifth of one of the most important travel tips for Guatemala is to bring US 50 bills or your debit card!
+So my fifth and one of the most important Guatemala travel tips is to bring US 50 bills or your debit card!
 There were quite a few ATMs around each town, but unfortunately, I forgot my debit at home ☹

 Lake Atitlan is one of the most popular destinations in Guatemala.
 With clear blue waters and volcanos as the backdrop, this scenic spot is the perfect getaway.
 Although Panajachel is the most well-known town, Lake Atitlan is home to 11 different villages.
 Each town has a different Mayan community and is unique from the others